rationaldom/rationaldom.github.io/start.md

 # Starters

-## Introduction

 ## Psychology of BDSM: Are you a pervert?

 YES!
-Most definitely.
+Most definitely you are a pervert!
 But the good news is that, in a sense, everyone is pervert.
 It is said that a pervert is *anybody* kinkier than you [Wiseman1996].

 The surprising fact is that BDSM practitioners are a surprisingly health crowd.
 Here is selection of readings from the Psychology Today.

 * [What Kind of People Enjoy BDSM](https://www.psychologytoday.com/us/blog/all-about-sex/201908/what-kind-people-enjoy-bdsm)